Redesigning rewards into simple, motivating Missions

 We rolled out Missions across key user flows, refining details with feedback at every stage.

-A single hub to make Missions clear and actionable.
+A single rewards hub to make Missions clear and actionable:

 Timely notifications to re-engage users to complete Missions and earn.